ericgio/react-bootstrap-typeahead/README.md

 ```

 ### Single & Multi-Selection
-`react-bootstrap-typeahead` allows single-selection by default, but also supports multi-selection.
+The component provides single-selection by default, but also supports multi-selection.
 Simply set the `multiple` prop and the component turns into a tokenizer:

 ```
 <Typeahead